 It results from the fact that customizing product recommendations and content to the preferences of a specific user has a positive impact on user's experience with a given website

-This, in turn, impacts the indicators which are slightly more difficult to measure, but crucial in building a strong brand – namely, customer satisfaction and brand loyalty.
+This, in turn, impacts the indicators which are slightly more difficult to measure, but crucial in building a strong brand – customer satisfaction, customer trust, and brand loyalty.

 Recent studies conducted by Monetate show that product recommendations may lead to 70% increase in purchase rates during the initial and subsequent visits of a specific customer.
-What’s more, product recommendations result in about 33% higher average order values.
+What's more, product recommendations increase average order value (AOV) by about 33%.

-Another study carried out by Barilliance showed that product recommendations may result in 31% increase of revenues in online shops when the system if properly optimized and implemented.
+Another study carried out by Barilliance showed that product recommendations may result in 31% increase of revenues in online stores when the system if properly optimized and implemented.

-Online shop owners with personalized recommendation systems notice that a 12% increase in revenues comes from the sale of products that were recommended to their customers.
+Online store owners with personalized recommendations notice that a 12% increase in revenues comes from the sale of products that were recommended to their customers.

-You can also observe an increase AOV (average order value).
+You can also observe an increase AOV.
 According to the same research done by Barilliance, sessions during which users did not interact with the recommendations in any way were valued at $44.41.

 This number increased by 369% when users engaged with recommendations.
 It is clearly visible in the attached chart:

-Another advantage of personalized recommendation systems is the possibility to offer access to a large volume of useful statistics related to website traffic.
+Another advantage of personalized recommendation systems is the possibility to offer access to a large volume of useful statistics and metrics related to website traffic and user behaviour.

 Owners of online stores with integrated recommendation systems have a better understanding of customer behavior and tailor the product offer to their needs.

-From the user’s point of view, it is much easier and pleasant to navigate through a store with an implemented and efficient recommendation system.
+From the user's point of view, the customer experience is simply better.
+It is much easier and pleasant to navigate through a store with an implemented and efficient recommendation system.

-Customers do not need to spend time on browsing through all products available on the website, because those that they may find interesting will be recommended by the recommendation engine.
+Customers do not need to spend time on browsing through all products available on the website, because those that they may find interesting will be displayed in the recommendation box with suggested products.